pharmbio/robotlab/cellpainter/sop-imager.md

 ### Moving the robot around: robot freedrive

-Robot must be initialized (and emergency stop button must be released.)
+The robotarm must be initialized (and emergency stop button must be released.)

 If it is holding a plate: be ready to catch it.
 The gripper is released when starting robot freedrive.